nam8/sigla-lookup/README.md

 ## Known Issues

-Some sigla rely on glyphs that are not consistently supported across existing Unicode fonts:
+Some sigla rely on glyphs that we have not yet located in Unicode:

-- **Metobulus**: the NE-pointing arrow glyph is not currently available in standard Unicode fonts.
-No widely supported font has been identified that reliably renders this symbol.
+- **Metobelus**: the NE-pointing arrow glyph.

-- **Sigla meaning**: “Reference to or evidence in the lower apparatus of the critical edition” — the relevant glyph is likewise not currently supported in standard fonts.
-No stable font solution has yet been identified.
+- **Sigla meaning**: “Reference to or evidence in the lower apparatus of the critical edition” — the relevant glyph.

-These are typographic and font-coverage limitations rather than data or encoding errors.

 If you notice any inaccuracies or errors, please contact the repo owner.